 What is a paper briquette maker.

-This free method of making paper logs is not only good for the environment with less trees being chopped down but also for your pocket as the end product gives you free heat.
+This free method of making paper logs is not only good for the environment with less trees being chopped down and reduced landfill but it’s also good for your pocket as the end product produces free heat.
 With the price of electricity and gas these days anything that you can get for free has got to be a real bonus.

-The briquette press is a great device and has been around for many for years, in fact I can remember my father using one when I was a young boy and that’s many years ago I can tell you.
+The briquette maker is a simple device and has been around for many for years, in fact I can remember my father using one when I was a young boy and that’s many years ago I can tell you.

 Apparently the average home uses something like 500kg of paper and cardboard a year so why not use that paper yourself and create your own alternative fuel supply.